Tatiana-Ngamba/Tatiana-Ngamba/README.md

 `Please feel free to check out the repositories I have pinned.`

-## At present, I am...
+## I have
-* studying on the Code First Girls Data Nano Degree 16-week course, sponsored by GCHQ.
+* complted the Code First Girls Data Nano Degree 16-week course, sponsored by GCHQ.

 ## Completed courses
 * Code First Girls intro to Data & SQL